Welsh Ayr Painting

 I chose the music because Wales and music go hand in hand.
 The tales of miners singing to keep their spirits up in the darkness impressed me greatly, so song had to appear, but how to depict song?
 Sheet music was the logical choice, It could be any Welsh melody, I chose this one because it speaks of a love for a land and that ethereal concept of home.
 Formed in childhood, shaped as we grow and move on.

-Home becomes synonymous with our childhood, the first house we remember and, even when we make our own homes later on, we look back fondly on the things we cherished in childhood.
+Home becomes synonymous with our childhood homes and, even when we make our own homes later on, we look back fondly on the things we cherished in childhood.

 I miss the singing!